 Recipe is adapted from here with slight modifications.

 *Recipe was last tested again on April 20, 2020.
-Recipe has been tested several times to make sure the amount of flour/starches and water are accurate and they are accurate.
-Make sure you use the right type of flour/starches: rice flour and Tapioca flour/starch.
+The recipe has been tested vigorously several times to make sure the amount of flour/starches and water are accurate and they are accurate.
+Make sure you use the right type of flour/starches: 100% rice flour (not combination of rice flour with other flour/starch) and Tapioca flour/starch.
 Tapioca flour or tapioca starch are the same things (at least here in the U.S.).
 Make sure the water is boiling hot and don’t add the cooking oil until you have formed a rough dough*

 - 1 kg jicama

 - 600 gr bamboo shoots strips use canned bamboo shoots packed in water (not brine)